Createdd/Writing/articles/VotingApp.md

 The `start` script actually starts the backend server, which also consumes the built and bundled frontend HTML/CSS/JS, presenting the whole application.

-## Deployment / DevOps
+## Deployment

+For deploying the app, Heroku once again had proven to be the way to go.

+Using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), the `Heroku logs` command helps a lot.
+I always had trouble setting up my app on the platform, but after simply solving all the errors the logs show, it becomes really easy.

+Always important:
+- Be aware that devDependencies are not installed
+- Use the adequate buildpack (in this case for NodeJS)
+- Have start script or define one in your Procfile
+- Be sure to push the right branch from the right repository

 ## Conclusion

-As you can see my documentation gets worse and worse with the progress of the app.
-This is due to the fact, that get completely overwhelmed with Redux.
+As you can see my documentation for this article gets worse and worse with the progress of the app.
+This is due to the fact, that I got completely overwhelmed with Redux.
 I did other projects on the side and wasn't able to keep track.

-You can traverse all commits for details in my Repository.
+But don't worry!
+I tried to name my commits as clear as possible.
+So, you can traverse all commits for details in my Repository.
+See [Commits here](https://github.com/DDCreationStudios/votingApp/commits/master).

 If you have questions feel free to ask :)